OliviaRodri/Credit_Risk_Analysis/README.md

 ![credRisk_images](Resources/chart.PNG)

 The model with the highest accuracy score was the Easy Ensemble Classifier.
 The high risk recall was at 91%, having the best result in comparison to the other models.
-All the models had very low precision identifying high risk applicants.
+All the models had very low precision, identifying high risk applicants.
 However, this drawback to all models would result in labeling a low risk candidate as high risk.
 The main purpose of this model was to identify high risk in which it does, (recall 91%).
-Therefore, I would recommend  model 6 'Easy Ensemble Classifier' to perform this analysis.
+Therefore, I would recommend  model 6 'Easy Ensemble Classifier' for an analysis to be performed.